 8. "Sam's Place"

-Owens' ode to local honky tonks paints a happening place, frequented by colorful characters.
-Anyone's who's got a heartache can enjoy a cold beverage and a warm welcoming from their neighborhood bartender.
+Owens' ode to local honky-tonks paints a happening place, frequented by colorful characters.
+Anyone's who's got a heartache can enjoy a cold beverage and a warm welcome from their neighborhood bartender.

 7. "Waitin' in Your Welfare Line"

 A song about a desperate man's emotional struggles doesn't have to be all "Gloom, Despair and Agony on Me," like the old Hee Haw skit.
 Although Owens does pull off sadness quite well with "Close Up the Honky Tonks" and other singles.

 The interchangeable top six begins with one of the most recognizable Bakersfield offerings about puppy love.
 It's the a-side for the song that replaced it on the charts, "Together Again."

 Although Owens recorded it earlier in his career, this song didn't become great until Yoakam used it to make sure that country fans in the '80s knew the legend as more than just some guy from Hee Haw.